top of page

 Research & Resources

-As a clinical psychologist, I am committed to not only delivering treatments that are supported by evidence for their effectiveness but also continuing to develop and investigate interventions, moving them from academic research labs into the "real world."
-Through my research I have streamlined dialectical behavior therapy and mindful eating for binge eating and bulimia nervosa into promising new formats to reduce client burden and increase access.
+As a clinical psychologist, I am committed to delivering treatments supported by evidence for their effectiveness and continuing to develop and investigate interventions, moving them from academic research labs into the "real world."
+Through my research, I have streamlined dialectical behavior therapy and mindful eating for binge eating and bulimia nervosa into promising new formats to reduce client burden and increase access.
 I also have experience in grant-funded randomized controlled trials as a study therapist, including a postdoctoral fellowship in group-based emotion regulation therapy for self-harm.
-My training thus combines a rigorous scientific context with innovative treatments repackaging strategies with demonstrated evidence for efficacy to extend options for the community.
+My training thus combines a rigorous scientific context with innovative treatments and repackaging strategies with demonstrated evidence for efficacy to extend options for the community.

 Selected Presentations

 Klein, A.S.
 (3/2017).
 Mindful eating from the dialectical perspective: The middle path to freedom from forbidden foods.
-Workshop to be presented at the London International Eating Disorders Conference, London, England.
+Workshop presented at the London International Eating Disorders Conference, London, England.

 Klein, A.S.
 (11/2016).
 Radical openness: Seeking vulnerability to move past what keeps us stuck and disconnected, discover ourselves anew, and create authentic connection.
 Invited continuing education seminar for the Women’s Association for Addiction Treatment, San Diego, California.